 No specific regulatory controls are recommended for chemicals in this group as part of this evaluation.
-Any controls for these chemicals should be considered as part of a broader review of the management of surfactants in the Poisons Standard (SUSMP).
+Any controls for these chemicals should be considered as part of a broader review of the management of surfactants in the Standard for the Uniform Scheduling of Medicines and Poisons (SUSMP).